kylejones200/psis_4700_applied_ai/webslides/topic_Model-Context-Protocol-MCP.md

 ## Everyday Analogy

-Think of MCP like a translator at a meeting.
+Think of MCP like a translator at a meeting
-Each person (tool) speaks a different language.
+Each person (tool) speaks a different language
 The translator shares only what's relevant, no more

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.